projf/display_controller/README.md

 For reference an Artix A35T has 20,800 LUT6 and 41,600 FF, so even a full TMDS implementation uses well under 1% of the LUTs.

-_Synthesized using Vivado 2018.3 with default options._
+_Values are for demos using the simple test card module.
+Synthesized using Vivado 2018.3 with default options._

 ## Porting